Use of cookies

 Cookies help us to provide our services.
 By using our website you agree that we can use cookies.
 Read more about our Privacy Policy and visit the following link: Privacy Policy

-In the run-up to their consultations, an update on the HQGplus Study on Higher Education Qualifications for the Healthcare System – Update (HQGplus Studie zu Hochschulischen Qualifikationen für das Gesundheitssystem – Update) was carried out and its results published in spring 2022.
 With this study report (German version only), the WR head office follows up on other quantitative studies, which at irregular intervals highlight structural developments in the research and higher education system.

 The study was funded by the Robert Bosch Foundation, the Heinz Nixdorf Foundation and the Else Kröner-Fresenius Foundation.
-The German Institute of Applied Nursing Research (DIP) conducted the surveys on behalf of the WR.
+The German Institute of Applied Nursing Research / DIP conducted the surveys on behalf of the WR.

 Dr. Beatrix Schwörer